2024 Study of the U.S. Institutes Madeleine K. Albright Young Women Leaders

 - be willing and able to fully participate in an intensive academic program, community service, and educational travel; and

 - Official transcript in English (Please enclose your university grades for the most recent semester.
-First year students should send grades of their final year at a lyceum or specialized college)
+First-year students must submit grades from their final year at a high school, lyceum, or specialized college)